 Liquid Collective is a decentralized liquid staking protocol that aims to provide an enterprise-grade liquid staking standard for the entire web3 ecosystem.
 The Liquid Collective protocol is a liquid staking protocol designed to empower global participation in securing the decentralized internet by solving for certain blockers to institutional participation in staking, including the need for KYC/AML compliance and sanctions screening.

 At its core, the Liquid Collective protocol is software code that enables users to stake directly via the Ethereum blockchain.
 The staking and LST or “receipt token” processes occur transparently onchain, according to pre-programmed code.
-Liquid Collective comprises an ecosystem of software components and service providers, including Integrators that serve as on-ramps to the Liquid Collective protocol, conduct KYC review, and submit whitelisted user addresses.
+Liquid Collective comprises an ecosystem of software components and service providers, including Platforms that serve as on-ramps to the Liquid Collective protocol, conduct KYC review, and submit whitelisted user addresses.
 Unaffiliated third party Node Operators—who may even comprise commercial competitors—operate the validators' nodes independently of any one centralized intermediary.

 The protocol's LST for Ethereum is Liquid Staked ETH (LsETH).
 Each unit of LsETH is a digital certificate of title that evidences the holder's legal and beneficial ownership of the holder's staked ETH and any network rewards that accrue to the staked ETH.
 Ownership of the staker's ETH never passes to any third party.
 Because the Liquid Collective protocol is non-custodial and does not control users' tokens, the protocol doesn't decide when and how many tokens to stake.
 Instead, all staking actions are controlled by the staker.